squidfunk/mkdocs-material/docs/blog/2021/the-past-present-and-future.md

 # The past, present and future

-__2021 was an amazing year for this project as we shipped many new awesome features, saw significant user growth and leveraged GitHub Sponsors to make the project sustainable.__
+__2021 was a fantastic year for this project as we shipped many new awesome features, saw significant user growth and leveraged GitHub Sponsors to make the project sustainable.__